 What is a bad credit history?

-The easiest way to think of a credit history is like a constantly updated report on how you handle your finances.
+The easiest way to think of credit history is like a constantly updated report on how you handle your finances.
 If you always meet your bills on time and in full, you’ll probably have a good credit history.
 If you’ve missed a few payments in recent times and fallen into arrears on some of your accounts, you’ll probably have a bad credit history.

 It’s not just that which goes into your credit history though.
 Lenders will look at how many loans you have out and for how much, how many credit cards you have and whether those cards are near their limits, and so on.